Tassos Marinos Tassos Marinos Joomla Extensions

 Step 2: Enable Calculations option on the 3rd field

-Once the form is ready and the fields are added to the form, click on the 3rd field (where we want to display the calculated value), to open the field settings on the left.
-Scroll down to find the Calculations section and click to enable it.
+Once the form is ready and the fields are added, click on the 3rd field (where we want to display the calculated value), to open the field settings on the left.
+Please scroll down to find the Calculations section and click to enable it.

 Convert Forms Enable Field Calculations